samjulien/blog/_posts/2018-08-07-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 // ...
 ```

 `CallbackComponent` is a super lean component.
-Its constructor injects the `AuthService` service and it has a method within its `ngOnInit` lifecycle hook that calls another method that processes the successful login from Auth0, `handleLoginCallback()`:
+Its constructor injects `AuthService` and it has a method within its `ngOnInit` lifecycle hook that processes the successful login from Auth0, `handleLoginCallback()`:

 ```typescript
 // src/app/callback/callback.component.ts